CarolinaFernandez/keycloak-mtls/README.md

 The code is provided as unit tests in the files "keycloak-token-get-direct.py" and "keycloak-token-get-proxy.py".
 You can now use the generated token to retrieve information from protected endpoints.

+### NGINX redirection in proxy mode

+Likely due to the simple configuration and lesser testing, in the proxy mode you will not be able to log in directly with the certificate from the web browser.
+In any case, this example intends to showcase the headers (e.g. escaped client certificate) being passed from the proxy (i.e. NGINX).
+**Note**: it is worth noting indicating that, if you have another proxy in your deployment (such as an API gateway) you can simply emulate the same header being passed along with the client's certificate properly encoded (e.g. NGINX encodes it using URL- or percent- encoding; which can be achieved in Python by using `urllib.parse.quote` on the certificate string).

+Point your browser to https://server.department.company.ct to notice the redirection and the headers in that first call (use the browser's developer tools for that).
+You will be prompted twice: the first from Nginx and the second from Keycloak.

 ## Notes